Anker Soundcore Liberty 5

 • Highest frequency is 40000 Hz on Anker Soundcore Liberty 5 and 20000 Hz on Bose QuietComfort Ultra Earbuds (2nd Gen).

-• Dolby Atmos support is available on Anker Soundcore Liberty 5 but not on Bose QuietComfort Ultra Earbuds (2nd Gen).
+• Dolby Atmos support is present on Anker Soundcore Liberty 5 but not available on Bose QuietComfort Ultra Earbuds (2nd Gen).

 • Battery life is 8 hours on Anker Soundcore Liberty 5 and 6 hours on Bose QuietComfort Ultra Earbuds (2nd Gen).